tomaszmis/ONPcalculator/README.md

 ## General Info

 Application let calculate equation in ONP, implements LIFO stack for String objects.
 Unit tests was do with JUnit.
+The project was written in accordance with "Clean Code: A Handbook of Agile Software Craftsmanship".

 ## Technologies
--Java 8,
+* Java 8,
--JUnit,
+* JUnit,
--Maven.
+* Maven.

 ## Setup